dixonaws/aws-cloudops-linux/content/further_reading/automating.md

 6. Move the web content
 7. Configure Apache httpd to point to the new web location

-Download and launch [this template](https://github.com/dixonaws/aws-cloudops-linux/blob/main/static/files/linuxwebserver.yaml) in the AWS Cloudformation Console to peform all of the steps in exercises 1-5.
+Download and launch [this template](https://github.com/dixonaws/aws-cloudops-linux/blob/main/static/files/linuxwebserver.yaml) in the AWS
+Cloudformation Console to peform all of the steps in exercises 1-5.
+The stack takes about 2 minutes to create.
 Simply delete the stack to perform exercise 6 (Cleaning Up).
 Note that you must have an existing private key in EC2 before you launch this template.